A class of 2x2 correlated random-matrix models with Brody spacing distribution: Comments

 \subsubsection{Comment M2}

-If all members of $\mathbb{P}\equiv\left\{{p_1},{p_2},\ldots,{p_n}:n\in\mathbb{N}\right\}$ in model (\ref{MBG1}) are constants, then the matrix elements of any cropped or pruned sub-classes of models are (in general) fully correlated in the sense that the values of all matrix elements can be obtained from knowledge of the value of any one matrix element.
-This perfect correlation is generally destroyed when some members of $\mathbb{P}$ are random variables.
+If all members of $\mathbb{P}\equiv\left\{{p_1},{p_2},\ldots,{p_n}:n\in\mathbb{N}\right\}$ and $\mathbb{K}\equiv\{k_1,k_2,\ldots,k_{4n+4}:n\in\mathbb{N}\}$ in model (\ref{MBG1}) are constants, then the matrix elements of any cropped or pruned sub-classes of models are (in general) fully correlated in the sense that the values of all matrix elements can be obtained from knowledge of the value of any one matrix element.
+This perfect correlation is generally destroyed when some members of $\mathbb{P}$ and/or $\mathbb{K}$ are random variables.
 For example, if $X=0$ in (trimmed) model (\ref{MBnsEGRVs}), then it is clear that the values of the off-diagonal matrix elements cannot be obtained from knowledge of the values of the diagonal matrix elements.
-Sub-classes of models (derived from model (\ref{MBG1})) that are not cropped or pruned are, in general, not perfectly correlated.
-The takeaway is: condition (\ref{condhs}) does not necessarily imply that the matrix elements are fully correlated.
-This subtle but important point applies to all $2\times2$ random-matrix models satisfying condition (\ref{condhs}), whether they derive from model (\ref{MBG1}) or not (e.g., sub-class J (\ref{UnrelClass})).
+Likewise, the value of the lower off-diagonal matrix element in (pruned) model (\ref{MCeg5}) cannot be obtained from sole knowledge of the value of the upper off-diagonal matrix element.
+Sub-classes of models that are not cropped or pruned are, in general, not perfectly correlated; this is true even when all members of $\mathbb{P}$ and $\mathbb{K}$ are constants.\footnote{The important exception is when the matrix prefactor $\mathcal{A}\neq\text{constant}$, in which case, the matrix elements are, in general, fully correlated.} The takeaway is: condition (\ref{condhs}) does not necessarily imply that the matrix elements are fully correlated.
+This subtle but important point applies to all $2\times2$ random-matrix models satisfying condition (\ref{condhs}), whether they derive from model (\ref{MBG1}) or not (e.g., class J (\ref{UnrelClass})).